-The Oscar Fish is an incredibly popular tropical freshwater fish that hails from the Amazon basin of South America.
-Their popularity is largely due to their intelligence levels, their playful behavior and their beautiful colourings.
+The Oscar Fish (or Oscar Cichlid) is an incredibly popular tropical freshwater fish that hails from the Amazon basin of South America.
+Their popularity is largely due to their intelligence levels, their playful behavior, and their beautiful colorings.

 Some Cichlids can become aggressive and the Oscar Fish is no exception so it’s recommended that they are kept in a tank of their own.

-With that being said, aggression is not an Oscars default behaviour and outbursts are rare so feel free to take that recommendation with a pinch of salt.
+With that being said, aggression is not an Oscars default behavior and outbursts are rare so feel free to take that recommendation with a pinch of salt.

 Oscar fish babies are as small as any other tropical fish when they are young (1 to 2 inches) but under the right conditions, they can grow at a rate of 1 inch per month, to a fully-grown size of around 10 – 12 inches.